 The list below of new state laws is a compendium of legislation passed in the last 10 years addressing IC misclassification and the status of ICs.
 Most of these state laws are intended to create greater penalties for IC misclassification or to curtail the use of independent contractors, especially in selected industries where IC misclassification is regarded as prevalent by state legislatures.
 Some of the state laws create misclassification task forces at the state level among workplace, tax, and law enforcement agencies.
 Not all of the state laws seek to curtail the use of ICs; a few provide safe harbors for businesses using legitimate ICs.

 Notably, although more than two dozen states have enacted laws pertaining to independent contractors since July 2007, all of those statutes permit the continued use of legitimate independent contractors – provided the IC relationship is structured, documented, and implemented in a compliant manner.
-See discussion in our White Paper at Section VIII.A.
+See discussion in the publisher’s White Paper at Section VIII.A.

 The list below is not a substitute for thorough research about IC laws that existed in each state before the crackdown on independent contractor misclassification commenced in 2007.
 All states have long had laws governing the status of workers as independent contractors.

-We have chosen not to provide readers of this blog with a listing of all existing state IC laws because such a list is not often a worthwhile or reliable guide to determining whether a worker is an independent contractor or employee.
+I have chosen not to provide readers of this blog with a listing of all existing state IC laws because such a list is not often a worthwhile or reliable guide to determining whether a worker is an independent contractor or employee.

 Why?
 Because a test for IC status under a state’s wage and hour laws may differ from the test under the same state’s unemployment or workers’ compensation laws.
 Some states have statutory (legislative) definitions of employee vs. independent contractor status, other states use judicial tests.
 One of the most common statutory standards is an “ABC” test.
 Under those statutes, all of the prongs of a three-part test must be satisfied for a business to legally establish that a worker is an independent contractor.

 To make matters a bit more challenging, it is not uncommon for one state to have an “ABC” test with language very comparable, if not identical, to another state’s “ABC” test, yet be interpreted by the courts in each state dramatically differently.
 This can lead to differing results as to whether a particular worker is an independent contractor or not from one state to another.
 At least one state’s “ABC” law – Massachusetts – is particularly challenging to meet, although there are ways to satisfy even that state’s onerous IC test.
-Because state law tests for IC status vary so much, we have referred to them in some of our blog posts as a ”crazy quilt set of state IC laws.”
+Because state law tests for IC status vary so much, I have referred to them in some of the blog posts as a ”crazy quilt set of state IC laws.”

 These types of state statutory tests for IC status are generally regarded as more worker-friendly and more onerous to businesses than the “common law” or “economic realities” tests used by judges in interpreting and applying state IC laws in those states that do not have a statutory test.